Skip to content

 Casts incoming events to their OCSF type.

-The ocsf::apply operator casts incoming events to the type associated with their OCSF event class.
-The resulting type is determined based on three fields: metadata.version, metadata.profiles and class_uid.
-Tenzir supports all OCSF versions (including -dev versions), all profiles and all event classes.
-Events that share the same values for those fields will be cast to the same type.
+The ocsf::apply operator casts incoming events to their corresponding OCSF event class type.
+The resulting type is determined by four fields: metadata.version, metadata.profiles, metadata.extensions and class_uid.
+Events sharing the same values for these fields are cast to the same type.
+Tenzir supports all OCSF versions (including -dev versions), all profiles, and all event classes.
+Extensions are currently limited to those versioned with OCSF, including the win and linux extensions.

 To this end, the operator performs the following steps: